drfuentes76/Hals-Text-Golf/README.md

-# HAL's Hole in One Golf - Text Version
+# HAL's Hole in One Golf - Text Version (v2.0)

-This is a fully accessible, text-based adaptation of HAL's Hole in One Golf.
-Includes:
+This is the complete version with:
-- Full 18-hole logic
+- 18-hole golf engine
+- Shot selection and hazards
-- Voice feedback
+- Voice feedback (Web Speech API)
-- SNES-style sound effects
+- SNES-style sound effect support
-- Multiplayer mode
+- Multiplayer and tournament logic
-- Tournament leaderboard
+- Live leaderboard ticker

-Deploy to GitHub Pages to play in browser.
+Deploy to GitHub Pages for web play.